ydb-platform/ydb-nodejs-sdk/src/query/CODE_DESIGN.md

+# Code Design concepts

 ## The rules by which the query service code built and works:

 - Unlike table-service, a grpc connection is created per endpoint only once, and is reused for all sessions with that endpoint

+- Important: Do not start using the session until the first packet arrives in attach-stream

 - When a new session is created, a grpc stream is created with the attach() command